 At the start of this year I wrote a post about the games I was looking forward to playing during 2018.
-I must admit I haven’t done as well as I’d hoped: I’ve only managed to complete two out of my list of ten so far.
-A physical copy of one of the others has been waiting for me at home for a good few months, and a further two which originated from Kickstarter campaigns haven’t yet been released.
+I haven’t done as well as I’d hoped: I’ve only managed to complete two out of my list so far.
 That means I’ve got a lot to get through during the next couple of months.

 One from the list I did manage to play recently was The Gardens Between by The Voxel Agents after it was released at the end of September.
 Seeing it at EGX that month reminded me how I’d added it to my wishlist after being drawn in by an art-style like a cross between The Witness and Oxenfree.
 So while my other-half dozed on the sofa and my stepson occupied himself with Minecraft one Saturday, I took the opportunity to download the game and spend the afternoon with it.

 The following post contains a few minor spoilers for the game.
 If you haven’t yet played it, I’d highly recommend doing so before reading on.

 Protagonists Arina and Frendt, young neighbours who became close friends are Arina’s family moved into the area, escape to the tree-house in the middle of their homes during a storm.
 A strange orb of light slowly forms before time slows down and their hideout falls into a kind of ‘dream ocean’.
 This beautiful fantasy world is created of mountainous islands formed from teenage imagination and shared experiences, small rotating lands made from personal items such as games they’ve played and music they’ve listened to together.